Introductory Summer Lecture Series

 General Rehabilitation Service at University of Colorado Hospital

 This rotation includes coverage of a 10-bed inpatient rehabilitation unit at the University Hospital.
 Unique patient populations covered include burn, transplant, joint replacement, stroke, and brain tumor rehabilitation.
 Residents are involved in the management of all aspects of the patient's medical and rehabilitation care.
 Residents lead weekly conferences with the rehabilitation team.
 During this rotation, residents also participate in two half-day outpatient clinics on general rehabilitation patients.
 Supervising faculty include Drs.
-Leslie Harrington and Heather Ene (Baer), Matthew Godleski, and Victor Chang.
+Leslie Harrington and Heather Ene (Baer), and Matthew Godleski.

 Trauma Rehabilitation at Denver Health Medical Center